 Work with text often?
 You can navigate, select, and manipulate text faster than ever before by remembering these twelve keyboard shortcuts.

-By combining the Hide All shortcut with the minimize keyboard shortcut in Mac OS X, you can use a third ‘Minimize and Hide All’ shortcut by hitting the Command+Option+H+M keys together.
+By combining the Hide All windows shortcut with the minimize keyboard shortcut in Mac OS X, you can use a third ‘Minimize and Hide All’ shortcut that both hides and minimizes all windows open on a Mac.
+This hide and minimize all trick is accomplished by hitting the Command+Option+H+M keys together.

 Mac OS X has a secondary Cut and Paste function that provides the ability to cut and paste additional information without overwriting existing clipboard contents.
-Highlight something and use the following keystrokes: Control+K cuts the content Control+Y pastes the content This cut and paste function works with images and text, but notice that it will … Read More
+This alternative clipboard is completely separate from the normal clipboard accessible with Command+C and Command+V, and instead you’ll use different keystrokes to access the secondary cut and paste feature and … Read More

 Want to get the most out of Mac OS X native Full Screen app mode?
 Assign a keyboard shortcut to toggle Full Screen mode with a simple keystroke.
 This will work to flip in and out of full screen mode of OS X in any app that supports the feature, and it only takes a … Read More